DOWNLOAD AND PRINT ORDER FORM

 Native is always best.
 Native plants are 10-15 times more beneficial to our wildlife than nonnative.

-- Choose plants that bloom & set fruit during different seasons- to attract birds all year.
+- Choose plants that bloom & set fruit during different seasons- to attract wildlife all year.

-- Multiples of each species; Position taller plants in the back, shorter in front.
+- Multiples of each species are easier for wildlife to find; Position taller plants in the back, shorter in front.